 - Composition of the Science and Technology Committee.
 The Committee is composed of minimum two and maximum five Board members and, whenever possible, of Board members considered as independent.
 In principle, the Chairman of the Board, the General Manager and the Delegate General Managers shall not be members of the Science and Technology Committee.
 However, the Chairman of the Board may participate in the meetings of the Science and Technology Committee upon request of its members.
 The Committee meets as often as it deems necessary and at least three times a year and fixes the calendar of its meetings.
 It may also meet at the request of two of its members, of its Chairman or of the Chairman of the Board.
 The Committee may, for the accomplishment of the tasks it is entrusted with, request from the Chairman the communication of all documents or the audition of all persons

 - Principles for the allocation of director fees.
 The Board may notably take into account, for such allocation, attendance to Board meetings and participation in the Committees.

 - Reminder of the legal obligation for shares held by Board members to be in registered form.

-- Procedure for the declaration of transactions made by Board members and their families on the Company’s shares providing that Board members, and General Managers (CEO) must declare in writing to the French ‘Autorité des Marchés Financiers’ (AMF), within five working days, all transactions on Company shares made by themselves or by one of their relatives.
+- Procedure for the declaration of transactions made by Board members and their families on the Company’s shares providing that Board members, and General Managers (CEO) must declare in writing to the French ‘Autorité des Marchés Financiers’ (AMF),under the formalities required from time to time, all transactions on Company shares made by themselves or by one of their relatives.

 Recommendations to prevent insider trading